ChongYou/ChongYou.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Research Scientist at Google Research in NYC, where I work on sparsity, information retrieval, foundation models, and their intersections.
+I am a Senior Research Scientist at Google DeepMind in NYC, where I work on sparsity, information retrieval, foundation models, and their intersections.

 Before Google, I was a postdoc at UC Berkeley working with Prof. [Yi Ma](https://people.eecs.berkeley.edu/~yima/).
 I received my PhD in ECE at Johns Hopkins University in 2018, advised by Prof. [René Vidal](http://vision.jhu.edu/rvidal.html).
 Prior to Hopkins, I got my B.S. and M.S. degrees at Peking University.